rezbee-dev/weeklies/week-1/noods/README.md

   - Add feature to allow clients to update menu items & prices in a user friendly way

   ## Things learned
-  _to be filled in after challenge completed_
+  _to be filled in after challenge completed_so